-Noted actor Denzel Washington, recognized for his performances in films like “Training Day” and “Malcolm X,” has recently addressed rumors about his retirement from acting.
-In a conversation with Australia’s “Today” show, 69-year-old Washington spoke about his future in the film industry, saying, “I don’t know how many more films I’m going to make.
+Noted actor Denzel Washington, recognized for his performances in films like “Training Day” and “Malcolm X,” has recently addressed rumors about his possible retirement from acting.
+In a conversation with Australia’s “Today” show, the 69-year-old Washington spoke about his future in the film industry, saying, “I don’t know how many more films I’m going to make.
 Probably not that many.”

 Washington revealed several projects he plans to finish before contemplating retirement.
 These encompass playing Othello and Hannibal, working with director Steve McQueen, and participating in “Black Panther 3,” a part uniquely crafted for him by Ryan Coogler.